What is hate speech? Dictionary.com offers two definitions:

 The relevant Wikipedia entry demonstrates the kind of confusion that ensues from treating “hate speech” as a catch-all term for a wide variety of expressions that some consider undesirable.
 At this writing, the contents of that entry convey an impression that hate speech includes (a) the stated conclusion that there is little historical evidence of a Holocaust (Belgium), (b) advocacy for unequal taxation of the rich (Croatia), (c) criticism of the Genesis creation story (Denmark), (d) an article ridiculing those who refuse medical treatment in the belief that God will heal their sick or dying children (Iceland), and so on.
 Some such views or statements may be wrong, but is it really wise to criminalize them?
 And then, if you do criminalize them, what purpose do you serve by calling them hateful in addition, when they may simply not be?

 There are a few kinds of speech (e.g., inciting a riot) that are dangerous and need to be restricted — or maybe not, depending on how you characterize someone like Paul Revere.
 Simpleminded attempts to prohibit broad varieties of speech are another matter altogether.
 People of all political tendencies do use parody, ridicule, critique, and analysis to identify and attack views and behaviors with which they disagree.
-That sort of speech may or may not be effective.
-It may sometimes amount to a mere venting of frustration.
-We can surely work toward better ways to communicate.
-But in the meantime, the fact remains that, if it does not involve actual hatred, it makes no sense to call it hate speech.
+A given type of speech may or may not be effective.
+It makes sense to keep seeking improved communication.
+But in any case, if it does not involve actual hatred, it makes no sense to call it hate speech.

 (This post previously appeared in my social work blog.)